Tsquare17/Twork-App/README.md

-# Twork - A Minimal WordPress Theme Framework.
+# Twork - A WordPress Theme Framework.